Isaiah 7:14: Gospel of Matthew

 The Gospel of Matthew presents Jesus's ministry as largely the fulfilment of prophecies from Isaiah, but in the time of Jesus the Israelite Jews no longer spoke Hebrew, and Isaiah had to be translated into Greek and Aramaic, the two commonly used languages.
 The Greek translation, the Septuagint, mistranslated the word almah, meaning a young woman of childbearing age who had not yet given birth, as parthenos, which means virgin.
 This gave the author of Matthew the opportunity to interpret Jesus as the fulfilment of prophecy: he makes Jesus Immanuel, God is with us (Matthew 1:23), the divine representative on earth, and underlines Jesus' status as "Son of God" by asserting that Joseph did not have sexual intercourse with Mary before she gave birth (Matthew 1:25).

 There is much debate over the meaning of Isaiah 7:14.
 Most scholars today agree the Hebrew word almah, used in Isaiah, would more accurately be translated as young woman rather than virgin.
 However, the Septuagint version of Isaiah and the Gospel of Matthew both use the Greek word parthenos, which unambiguously translates as virgin.
 It is far more likely that Isaiah is referring to the far more immediate future.
 The Hebrew can even be interpreted to say that the conception in question had already taken place when Isaiah was writing.
+Craig A. Evans writes that Isaiah 7:14 in its historical context is not about the birth of an awaited messiah, and the prophecy was not intended to be fulfilled seven centuries later, but was already so in the lifetime of King Ahaz.
+He sees its use in the Gospel of Matthew as a typological association utilizing a pattern interpretive method.

-Carter believes the real importance of this verse is in its wider context in Isaiah.
-He argues that the readers of Matthew would have been very familiar with Isaiah and would immediately recognize the context of this verse.
+Warren Carter believes the real importance of this verse lies in the wider narrative of Isaiah.
+He argues that readers of Matthew would be very familiar with Isaiah, and would recognize the context of the reference.
 The verse occurs when Judah is under threat from the Assyrians.
-Isaiah promises that God can save Israel from this threat, but that if the Jews continue to sin the Assyrian empire will be the instrument of God's vengeance.
-Carter believes that Matthew is using this situation as an allegory for the time in which he was writing.
-Immanuel if followed will lead to salvation from the empire, in Matthew's time the Roman, but if the messiah is rebuffed that same empire will be God's instrument of punishment for the Jewish people as presented by the destruction of the temple in 70 AD.
+Isaiah promises that God can save Israel from this threat, but if Judah persists in sin and unfaithfulness, then Assyria would be the instrument of God's vengeance.
+Carter believes that the author of Matthew is using this background as an allegory for his own 1st century AD circumstances under the Roman empire.
+Immanuel's path if followed will lead to true salvation from Roman imperial domination, but if the messiah is rebuffed that same empire will be God's instrument of punishment for the Jewish people—which the writer of the Gospel considered to be the destruction of the temple in 70 AD.